amirgi73/variety-german-words/README.md

 ## Notes

-- This plugin was tested with Variety 0.8.3 (python 3.8)
+- This plugin is tested with Variety 0.8.3 (python 3.8)
 - This plugin is in early development.

 ## Credits